Ram-Ramadoss/catch-22/README.md

 # Catch-22

 ## Motivation
-Catch 22 is a data visualization tool to see who supports and funds the "Yes" and "No" coalitions for California Proposition 22.
+Catch-22 is a data visualization tool to see who supports and funds the "Yes" and "No" coalitions for California Proposition 22.

 Prop 22, the App-Based Drivers as Contractors and Labor Policies Initiative, is on the 2020 California ballot.
 It establishes different criteria for determining whether app-based transportation (rideshare) and delivery drivers are “employees” or “independent contractors.”
 The Yes Coalition suppports this initiative, which would classify app-based drivers as "independent contractors" and adopt labor and wage policies specific to app-based drivers and companies.
 The No Coalition opposes this initiative, which would mean California Assembly Bill 5 (2019) will be used to decide whether app-based drivers are employees or independent contractors.
 Courts in California as recently as August 2020 ruled that that AB5 requires these companies to classify their drivers as "employees."